gokhangunay/CinemaTicket/README.md

 Notice
 ======

-In order the application to work, you have to create a file named `app.properties` with the following content:
+In order the application to work, you have to create a file named `app.properties` in the root folder of the project, with the following content:

 ```
 db.url=db_url